- Change Management

 - Public Speaking

 Peter is a Brisbane (Australia) based Organisational & Development Consultant, originally completing post-graduate studies in Psychology at the University of Queensland.
 Some great experience working in the Financial Services industry preceded over 25 years in consulting and training (both as a member of consulting teams and independently).
-In recent years Peter’s business interests have extended beyond the consulting world and like all experiences this has proved to be valuable.
+In recent years Peter’s business interests have extended beyond the consulting world, and like all challenges, this has proved to be invaluable.
 Peter’s experience has made it obvious that:

-- The quality of the relationship with the customer is paramount and built on mutual respect.
+- The quality of the relationship: No surprise that the relationship with the customer is paramount and built on mutual respect.

-- A customer that works with the consultant to develop a clear understanding of the need for change and the objectives is well on the way to getting a good result.
+- Clear objectives: A customer that works with the consultant to develop a clear understanding of the need for change and the objectives is well on the way to getting a good result.

-- Not all customers are ready and open to working with a consultant nor ready to make the changes necessary to achieve their desired outcomes.
+- Openness to change and ideas is different from the relationship: Not all customers are ready and open to working with a consultant nor ready to make the changes necessary to achieve their desired outcomes.
 This usually becomes obvious fairly quickly in the relationship.

-- There is an increasing amount of repackaged, reframed and quasi-intellectual material appearing in the business world as consultants try to differentiate and reinvent themselves.
+- Be wary of trends and be prepared to customize: There is an increasing amount of repackaged, reframed and quasi-intellectual material appearing in the business world as consultants try to differentiate and reinvent themselves.
 A lot of business is not that mysterious.

-- A consultant can add value in a lot of ways that are not obvious at the outset of a project.
+- Get the strategy right and add value: A consultant can add value in a lot of ways that are not obvious at the outset of a project.
 However, get the strategy wrong at the start and it is going to cost a whole lot more than just the extra money.

 - There’s a lot more and click for another small taste.